aj47/100x-orchestrator/README.md

     ```
     MY_MODEL=provider/model_name

+You can set default models for the Orchestrator, Aider, and Agent components by providing LiteLLM model strings.
+These strings now support multiple providers.
+For example:

+MY_MODEL=together_ai/OpenAssistant/llama2-70b-oasst-sft-v10
     ```
     -   **Note**: LiteLLM model strings can be found [here](https://docs.litellm.ai/docs/providers).
 3. Add your `GITHUB_TOKEN` to the `.env` file: